 Monastery of San Francisco

-To single out just one colonial building from the fantastic cities, the Monastery of San Francisco is located in Lima’s historic old center.
-Featured on the UNESCO World Heritage List, the Monastery was built in 1774.
+To single out just one colonial building from the fantastic cities, the Monastery of San Francisco is located in Lima’s historic old center and was built in 1774.

 This is one of the best preserved colonial churches in Peru and was built to honor the Catholic Saint Francisco.
 The church contains a library filled with religious texts in the connected monastery, but a main interest of the church is below the building itself.